spack/spack/lib/spack/docs/packaging_guide.rst

            cxx_example = which(exe)
            cxx_example()

-Examples showing cached and custom files can be found in :ref:`cache_extra_test_sources` and :ref:`cache_custom_files`, respectively.
+Examples showing use of cached and custom files are provided in :ref:`cache_extra_test_sources` and :ref:`cache_custom_files`, respectively.

 .. _cache_extra_test_sources: